Christmas Keto Yule Log, Buche de Noel – Low Carb Recipe

 Just make sure you grind it into a powder using a mortar and pestle.
 If you don't have a mortar and pestle yet you should consider it.
 It's a great kitchen tool!
 I use mine all the time for freshly grinding whole spices.
 You can also use it to get a nice chunky texture for guacamole.

-As for the chocolate chips, I used ChocZero in this recipe although others may work.
+As for the chocolate chips, I used ChocZero in this keto yule log although others may work.
 Since I had to make it a couple of times to get the cake just right I used both dark and milk chocolate chips.
 The dark chips make an absolutely decadent, rich flavored keto yule log.
 The milk chocolate chips made for a lighter but still rich cake experience.

 Keto Buche de Noel Process